Summary

 - avoiding anti-vomiting or anti-diarrhoea drugs unless prescribed or recommended by your doctor

-- sometimes, taking appropriate antibiotics to kill the bacteria within a matter of days.
+Sometimes, taking appropriate antibiotics to kill the bacteria within a matter of days.
 Due to increasing levels of antibiotic resistance, these medications are now saved for the very sick or to reduce the spread of infection to vulnerable people or those in residential facilities.

-Prevention of shigella gastroenteritis
+Prevention of shigellosis

 - Wash hands thoroughly with soap and hot water after going to the toilet or changing nappies, and before preparing food or eating.